 Creative Fare: 221 South Oak is top-notch for an after-hike brunch (on Sundays, during summertime) or early evening appetizers at the bar.
 Enjoy a specialty cocktail accentuated by the fun and eclectic vibe inside a refurbished, Victorian-style house.
 Try to get a reservation before heading over since the small place often fills up quickly.

-The best place to get gear in Telluride
+The best place to get gear for your Telluride hikes

 Jagged Edge Mountain Gear is the place for all your outdoor equipment needs.
 They stock everything from gear for long expeditions to trail running kits, to cool lifestyle clothing and maps of Colorado.
 Their staff is extremely knowledgeable and spend a lot of time in the mountains locally, and are happy to advise you on what gear might be best for the activities you have planned.